CreateRemoteThread/doxastica/README.md

 doxastica
 =========

-doxastica is a generic api hooking framework, designed to make interacting with game processes easier. it contains two primary components:
+doxastica is an injectable lua interpreter, designed to make interacting with game processes easier. it contains two^H^H^Hthree primary components:

 - a dll loader, which allows us to inject any dll into another process' memory space